 - Be 30 per cent owned locally

-- Be compliant to Singapore Employment Act
+- Be compliant with Singapore Employment Act

 - Have a staff of 200 employees or less